Vacant2333/interview_answers/103_gpu_optimization/result/README.md

 have the hardware needed to meet requirements.

-For large enterprises, the costs we can reduce may seem negligible, and they may even consume all of the platform's resources, resulting in no GPUs available.
+For large enterprises, the costs we can reduce may seem negligible, and they may even consume all the platform's resources, resulting in no GPUs available.